MetaMask/metamask-docs/docs/guide/signing-data.md

 ## A Brief History

 There are currently six signing methods in MetaMask, and you might wonder the history of these methods.
-Studying the history of these methods has some lessons in it for the emergent lessons of decentralized standards emergence.
+Studying the history of these methods yields some guiding lessons for the emergence of decentralized standards.
 Our current five methods are:

 - `eth_sign`
 - `personal_sign`